 Once a month for 21 months, you convene with faculty and classmates for on-campus residencies, typically held Friday through Saturday.
 Friday evenings are often used for group meetings, review sessions, speakers, and skill-building workshops.

-In addition, you engage in extended residencies at the beginning of each program year.
+In addition, you engage in extended, immersive residencies at the beginning of each program year.
 These residencies will integrate students in Ann Arbor and Los Angeles, offering expanded networking for members of each respective cohort.

 Programming is divided into five terms.
 Ann Arbor and Los Angeles students follow the same basic schedule.
 The EMBA program begins in August, and commencement takes place 21 months later in April/May.